Perfect conductor: Distinction between a perfect conductor and a superconductor

 Superconductors, in addition to having no electrical resistance, exhibit quantum effects such as the Meissner effect and quantization of magnetic flux.

 In perfect conductors, the interior magnetic field must remain fixed but can have a zero or nonzero value.
 In real superconductors, all magnetic flux is expelled during the phase transition to superconductivity (the Meissner effect), and the magnetic field is always zero within the bulk of the superconductor.

-Mesoscopic scale

-Non-super-conducting metal can produce persistent currents when reduced to a size that is smaller than the electronic coherence length.
-This persistent currents has been demonstrated in noble metal rings of a few micrometers.